Polenta with Ricotta and Pesto Salmon

-- 1 (6 oz) pkg Patagonia Provisions Wild Sockeye Salmon with Lemon Pepper, drained
+- 1 (6 oz) pouch Patagonia Provisions Lemon Pepper Wild Sockeye Salmon, drained

 - 2 cups packed fresh basil leaves